jfodera/Weather-Music/lab4/README.md

 Promt 6: On page 2, add a dropdown menu with 3 options, RPI, Clemson, Umiami How I used it: Copied and pasted everything in, added the new css to the bottom of existing

-Promt 7:
-How I used it:
+Promt 7: Center this dropbox at the top of the page, above the current weather and suggested spotify playlists How I used it: Deleted old dropbox section of CSS and replaced it with new, Updated entire index.php

 Promt 8:
 How I used it: